Rakesh2109/install-UHD-and-GNU-Radio-on-Linux/Readme.md

-# Building and Installing the USRP Open-Source Toolchain (UHD and GNU Radio) on Linux
+# Building and Installing the USRP Open-Source Toolchain (UHD and GNU Radio) on  Ubuntu 22.04

 ### Before building UHD and GNU Radio, you need to make sure that all the dependencies are first installed.